matloff/R-Style-Guide/README.md

 The author then recommends the **safely()** function in the case of **purrr** code.
 For base-R functions such as **lapply()** one can use **tryCatch()** as explained above.
-But these approaches will only make things easier, and in the end a loop may be easier to debug.
+But these approaches will only make things somewhat easier, and in the end a loop may be easier to debug.

 Note carefully that in the computer science world, FP is considered an advanced, abstract concept.
 An interesting discussion of the topic is